 TLS is disabled by default.
 When TLS is enabled for APM Server inbound communication, agents will verify the identity of the APM Server by authenticating its certificate.

-When TLS is enabled, a certificate and corresponding private key are required.
+Enable TLS in the APM integration configuration panel; a certificate and corresponding private key are required.
 The certificate and private key can either be issued by a trusted certificate authority (CA) or be self-signed.